rickrizzo/wikipedia-graph/README.md

 ## Known Issues
 - Articles that begin with "the" will be marked in the "th" group, potentially giving that node disproportionate importance.
+- Category links at the bottom of each article